singerla/pptx-automizer/README.md

 * images
 * links
 * notes

-Although, most other shape types are already supported, such as charts.
+Although, most other shape types are already supported, such as connection shapes or charts.

 ## Install
 Clone this repository and run